Shijiazhuang Zhengding International Airport

-Shijiazhuang Zhengding International Airport (IATA: SJW, ICAO: ZBSJ) is the primary airport serving Shijiazhuang, the capital of Hebei province, China.
-The airport is the hub for Hebei Airlines and a focus city for both China United Airlines and Spring Airlines.
-It is also one of the few airports in China that Antonov An-225 was able to operate.
+Shijiazhuang Zhengding International Airport (IATA: SJW, ICAO: ZBSJ) is an international airport serving Shijiazhuang, the capital of North China's Hebei province.
+The airport is the hub for Hebei Airlines and the operating base for both China United Airlines and Spring Airlines.
+It is also one of the few airports in China where the Antonov An-225 was able to operate.

 History

 Shijiazhuang Zhengding Airport was opened in 1995.
 It was renamed to Shijiazhuang Zhengding International Airport in July 2008.

-Due to the COVID-19 pandemic, flights bound for Beijing were being redirected to Shijiazhuang and other nearby airports to minimize imported cases.
+Due to the COVID-19 pandemic, flights bound for Beijing were redirected to Shijiazhuang and other nearby airports to minimize imported cases.